-The only con is that, chances are, your home lacks all the fancy (or at least large) equipment you can find at the gym.
-Resistance bands, however, solve that problem.
-“They come in a variety of lengths, difficulties—light, medium, heavy, extra-heavy—colors, and shapes,” says NASM-certified personal trainer Danny Saltos.
-“You can do a variety of exercises using resistance bands such as bicep curls, shoulder press, chest press, squats, and many more.”
-In other words, an affordable resistance band is pretty much all you need to recreate any piece of gym equipment at home and get a full-body workout.
+"[Resistance bands] come in a variety of lengths, difficulties—light, medium, heavy, extra-heavy—colors, and shapes," says NASM-certified personal trainer Danny Saltos.
+"You can do a variety of exercises using resistance bands such as bicep curls, shoulder press, chest press, squats, and many more."

-If you’re a newbie who wants to give resistance band exercises a try, keep reading to learn the benefits of it, nine beginner-friendly moves, and tips on how to make the most out of your practice.
+If you're a newbie who wants to give resistance band exercises a try, keep reading to learn the benefits of it, nine beginner-friendly moves, and tips on how to execute your resistance band workout like a pro.

 Benefits of resistance band exercises

 Strength training with a set of dumbbells or other hefty weights will get the job done, but when it comes to weights vs. resistance bands, the stretchy loops and cables have some distinct advantages.

 "Resistance band exercises are very much like traditional weight-bearing exercises, except that they have an anchor point and therefore engage more of the body with each exercise," says Floery Mahoney, founder of Board30, a fitness studio franchise that provides a full-body resistance band workout.
 "The smooth and constant tension is much better for your joints and even helps strengthen your joints the more you use them."
 This is why many experts recommend resistance band exercises for seniors in particular.